Welcome to Jaguar Class :)

 Maths and English homework will be given out every Wednesday and expected back the following Monday.

 There is a star Icon at the bottom of our Year 4 Page called Homework.
 On this page you will find the homework set for the half term.

 If your child is finding the homework difficult then please encourage them to come to homework club on a Wednesday and Thursday Lunchtime.

-The children have been given a My Maths login which is glued into Maths homework books.
-If your child has trouble logging in at home, they are more than welcome to complete homework in school with me or go to homework club on a Thursday lunchtime.
+If your child has trouble logging in at home, they are more than welcome to complete homework in school with me or go to homework club on a Wednesday or Thursday lunchtime.